Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct. 2020]

 - Experienced reduction in business as a result of COVID-19 health directives and did not reduce employee wages by more than 25%

-At a minimum, you should make sure that you have documentation that shows how your loan was spent.
+At a minimum, you should make sure that you have documentation that shows how you spent your loan funds.
 You may be required to submit payroll documentation, bank statements, account statements, tax forms, receipts, and canceled checks, depending on how loan funds were sent.
 The application outlines acceptable documentation.